 FLAG was officially founded in 2018 and received 501c3 nonprofit status in 2019.
 We travel regionally to host free pop up workshops that teach individuals self defense training and education.
 With self defense techniques and strategies that are simple, efficient and effective, it is our goal to empower folks and awaken their indomitable spirit.

-We strive to empower people with the ability to protect their physical and emotional wellbeing through female-driven self-defense education.
+We strive to empower people with the ability to protect their physical and emotional wellbeing through feminist driven self-defense education.
 Our instruction includes de-escalation and avoidance techniques, strategies for mildly aggressive situations, and survival self defense skills, to prepare students for any situation they may encounter, from uncomfortable to life-threatening.

 We focus on helping vulnerable populations and survivors of assault, but we welcome all people into our classes.
 Our long-term goal is to train teachers throughout Virginia and the U.S. to bring this program to their communities.

-Our mission is not only to teach self-defense but also to empower grrrls, raise awareness & change the way society condones an unsafe world for womyn & girls which makes this type of self-defense instruction necessary.
-In our classes we discuss ways to defuse or prevent these situations and outside our classes we fight to change the culture that teaches girls it's rude to say no and it's unladylike to fight back.
-We teach girls how to set boundaries, say NO & to fight back.
-We firmly believe that self defense education should be for all womyn, regardless of income level.
-We provide traveling, pop-up workshops.
+Our mission is not only to teach self-defense but also to empower individuals, raise awareness & change the way society condones an unsafe world for youth, trans, non binary and femme folx.
+In our workshops, we discuss ways to deescalate dangerous situations.
+Outside our classes, we fight to change the culture that teaches grrrls it's rude to say no and that it's wrong to fight back.
+We teach individuals how to set boundaries, to say NO & to fight back.
+We firmly believe that self defense education should be for all people, regardless of income level or resources.
+We provide traveling, pop-up workshops across Virginia, with hopes to expand on the horizon.
 Can’t afford training?
 Our classes are FREE.
 Don’t have a means of transportation?
 Tell us where you are, we’ll build a workshop in your hometown.
-We aim to teach girls, female-identifying and non-binary folx in a non-discriminatory space, but all genders are welcome.
+Our workshops are a safe space for all gender identities and expressions.

 Our goal is to help create a world in which everyone can walk without fear.